 Cleft lip and cleft palate treatment

 When a baby is diagnosed with a cleft palate and/or lip, the American Cleft Palate – Craniofacial Association (ACPA) recommends treatment with a cleft and craniofacial team.
-These teams work with your child to provide a coordinated approach to treatment of your child’s cleft palate or lip.
-Your insurance – whether private, through the ADA or through the state – will help cover the costs of this treatment.
+These teams work with your child to provide a coordinated approach to treatment of your child's cleft palate or lip.
+Your insurance – whether private, through the ADA or through state dental Medicaid coverage – will help cover the costs of this treatment.
 In addition to surgery, treatment also includes/addresses:

 - Feeding difficulties